Goodpie-zz/UCP/README.txt

 Tested on 8DWZF2S in 314.221

+## Usage

+Compile: $ make
+Clean Objects: $ make clean
+Clean Objects and Exectuables: $ make very-clean
+Usage: main i <inFile> o <outFile>

 ## Assumptions Made

 * Within the assignment outline, missing values are seperated by a space.
 This format has been assumed when reading the file and outputting.
-* Row headers (name + type) will not exceed more than 4096 characters
+* Column headers (name + type) will not exceed more than 4096 characters
+* No spaces in column headers
 * Files are stored in the same directory as the executable and file names do not exceed more than 260 characters to play safe with Windows systems